Activist Fellowship Program

 After the initial LOI screening, Elias will provide qualifying applicants with an application form that should be completed and returned by the application deadline.
 These applications will be reviewed by the Elias Board and Advisory Committee.
 The Foundation may request additional information from finalists.
 Below is the schedule for our round of submissions beginning in 2024.

-November 30th - Deadline for LOI submissions
+November 30th - Deadline for LOI submissions - passed

 December 17th - LOI submissions will be notified and application forms distributed